gkweston/CSCE438-DockerEnvironment/README.md

         "version": 4
     }

-That should be it!
 You only need to do setup steps once, then in the future simply run the start script with the path to your workspace.

+You are now the proud owner of a dedicated CSCE438 docker container, yay! :)

 ### Opening a new shell in the same container
 Start a new shell in the container by running: